biirrr/llms-complex-leisure-search/README.md

 ## Commands

 * `hatch run lcls games search --search-mode [default|exact] {NAME}` - Search IGDB by name. `--search-mode` can be used to force exact matches
+* `hatch run lcls gemini generate-json {DOMAIN}` - Generate the JSON response for the domain.

 ## Development